Use LLM evaluation tools¶

 Many evaluation metrics connect a playground-built LLM to a deployed guard model.
 These guard models make predictions on LLM prompts and responses and then report the predictions and statistics to the playground.
 If you intend to use any of the Evaluation Deployment type metrics—Custom Deployment, PII Detection, Prompt Injection, Emotions Classifier, and Toxicity—deploy the required guard models from the NextGen Registry to make predictions on the LLM's prompts or responses.

-The LLM Evaluation and moderation page opens to the Metrics tab.
-Certain metrics are enabled by default; however, to report a metric value for Citations and Rouge 1, you must associate a vector database with the LLM blueprint.
+In both cases, the Evaluation and moderation page opens to the Metrics tab.
+Certain metrics are enabled by default.
+Note, however, that to report a metric value for Citations and Rouge 1, you must first associate a vector database with the LLM blueprint.

 To create a new evaluation metric configuration for the playground:

-1. In the upper-right corner of the LLM Evaluation and moderation page, click Configure metrics:
+In the upper-right corner of the Evaluation and moderation page, click Configure metrics:

 Evaluation metric details